 To ensure mixed-use environment and prevent monofunctional pockets of urban development, vertical zoning should be applied to block and building design.
 Lower levels of the building should be reserved for commercial uses or public services (libraries, shops etc.), and appropriate separation of incompatible uses should be considered.
 Vertical zoning may consider green roofing for recreational and agricultural purposes (where applicable).
-1 3 8 9 10 11 12 13

-1.3 EFFICIENT PUBLIC TRANSPORT
+1 3 8 9 10 11 12 13 1.3 EFFICIENT PUBLIC TRANSPORT

 An efficient public transport system is an essential element of compactness.
-Residents should have an easy and universal access within 500m walking distance to low capacity public transport (and 1000m to high capacity public transport) considering catchment areas for different transportation modes.
+Residents should have an easy and universal access within 5 to 15 minutes walking distance to public transportation considering catchment areas for different transportation modes.
 Public transport stops should be designed according to the contextual needs (provide shade, sitting areas, waterpoints, etc.) and comply with universal design standards.

 1 3 4 5 6 7 9 10 11 16

-1.3.1 Active Streets
+1.3.2 Active Streets

-3 4 5 6 9 10 11 13 16 are necessary.

-While designing active street frontages, pedestrian passages should be reserved to maintain the physical and visual permeability of the urban fabric, which, in some contexts, may help to maintain local character.
-1.3.2 Sustainable Parking Policies and Reforms
+To ensure a safe and attractive environment that promotes walkability as a key element for a compact neighborhood, spaces adjacent to the streets should have diverse uses.
+Active street edges create a pedestrian and cycling-friendly environment by providing better safety, places to stop, rest, etc. This implies that "complete street" design and compliance with universal accessibility standards are necessary.
+3 4 5 6 9 10 11 13 16 While designing active street frontages, pedestrian passages should be reserved to maintain the physical and visual permeability of the urban fabric, which, in some contexts, may help to maintain local character.
+1.3.3 Appropriate & Environmentally Sustainable Forms of Parking

 While ensuring appropriate space for surface parking, it is important to avoid vast expanse of parking surfaces or parking units with little contribution to the quality of the street.
 Where applicable and possible, consider permeable or semi-permeable paving and incorporate porous surface design.
 Parking design in this way will improve water quality, increase groundwater supply, and reduce urban heat island effects.
-Introduce more efficient management, adequate pricing, and reduction of on-and off-street parking to help de-incentivize driving, mitigate emissions, and reclaim valuable public space.
-Cities should re-assess outmoded parking policies and implement parking reforms to protect the environment and improve qualityof-life for all residents.
-In addition, cities can explore opportunities to adapt the streetscape to facilitate diverse functions, activities and uses.
-Flexible streets and parking lots can be closed for vehicles at times and used for rush hour drop off, vending during off peak hours, or to host such community uses as markets, exhibitions or sport events.
-The design of loading and unloading zones through signage and patterned or painted surfaces, as well as through regulatory measures must be taken into account.
+It is important to ensure that parking spaces are designed for a safe parking process without disturbing pedestrian and cycling movements and are adapted to Persons of Disabilities, including their location within the vicinity of housing units.
+Underground parking may be considered and parking policies may be reviewied.
 1 11 13 If the provision of surface parking lots in public spaces is mandatory due to urban regulations, surface parking may be used as transitional solution, that can be easily converted to other uses (e.g., public space, etc.).
 De-paved surfaces or permeable surfaces may be promoted to maintain and protect the existing eco-system that can be integrated in future uses.
 1.4 EFFICIENT DENSITY The effective use of urban land should be achieved by increasing the density of development and activity.
 It is important to ensure that the high-density benchmark is locally relevant by assessing the overall efficiency and character of the urban form.
 To promote a high population density, an indicator around 150 p/ ha for a sustainable neighborhood, which refers to an existing urban fabric and new green-field development, may be considered as a reference; however, density indicators may vary and should be carefully assessed depending on the context.
-1 3 8 9 10 11 12 13 Achieving a balanced density is recommended, and involves the assessment and consideration of undeveloped/unused urban land, lowdensity pockets within the urban footprint for redevelopment or/and regeneration.
+1 3 8 9 10 11 12 13 Achieving a balanced density is recommended, and involves the assessment and consideration of undeveloped/unused urban land, low-density pockets within the urban footprint for redevelopment or/and regeneration.
 Redevelopment can happen through modification of building units, increase of building height where applicable, etc. In some contexts, unused former industrial sites may provide potential for redevelopment/infill development.
+1.4.1 Human Scale Environment